-other building columns from the original drawings, to form those reaching 2-3 stories, never exceed 55'.
-This height was established after speaking to industry professionals as it would be too cumbersome and heavy to control during a critical crane pick of the larger members.
+The next portion of the building's structural system design breakdown is a take-off of structural columns.
+This quantity was established using the column schedule provided within the design documents.
+This schedule is provided in Appendix H. Precast concrete structural columns are typically produced in heights, ranging from 2-3 stories.
+The precast columns designed for this never exceed 55'.
+This height was established after speaking to industry professionals as it would be too cumbersome and heavy to control during a controlled crane pick of the member.
 Also, consideration in flatbed truck length was taken to assure every column could safely fit on the flatbed during deliveries.
 The longest flatbed extension of a truck by requirement can be 54'.
 The tallest precast column size designed for the Maryland Public Health Laboratories is 54', which is adequate with the flatbed truck requirements.